 For years I believed “business” and “personal” were always separate.
-It wasn’t until realized that how I was handling my relationships with clients was the exact opposite.
+It wasn’t until I realized how I was, at the time, handling my relationships with clients was the exact opposite of said mantra.
 More often than not, I found myself wholeheartedly focused and concerned about my customer’s and client’s objectives as my own.
 Here are 5 reasons why business is always personal.

 - We are human beings.
 We are both driven by emotion and logic.
 Passion, once found and combined with our purpose, becomes the driving force for why we wake up in the morning.
 Along the way we will connect logical points with our decisions, thus giving us the foundation we require to build relationships.